nuxeo-sandbox/nuxeo-docusign/README.md

 # Installation

-If building locally, the Nuxeo Package is at `nuxeo-docusign-marketplace/target/nuxeo-docusign-marketplace-9.10-SNAPSHOT.zip`
+If building locally, the Nuxeo Package is in `nuxeo-docusign-marketplace/target/`

 To install:

 ```
 cd <nuxeo folder>/bin
-./nuxeoctl mp-install -s nuxeo-docusign-marketplace-9.10-SNAPSHOT.zip
+./nuxeoctl mp-install -s <path-to-target-folder>/nuxeo-docusign-marketplace-<X.X>-SNAPSHOT.zip
 ```

+Where `<X.X>` is the matching version that you built.

 # Usage